 - 3 Tablespoons nutritional yeast

-- 2 tablespoons smooth almond butter - or 1 ½ Tbsp oil for nut-free
+- 2 Tablespoons smooth almond butter - or 1 ½ tablespoon oil for nut-free

 - 1 Tablespoon Italian seasoning blend